fujitake/vantiq-related/vantiq-platform-operations/docs/eng/create_quay.io_account.md

 ## About this document

-Describes the procedure for creating a new account on Quay.io.
+This article describes the procedure for creating a new account on Quay.io.

 ## How to create a new Quay.io account